 EPIDEMIOLOGY AND RISK FACTORS

-These anterior infarcts have large areas of poorly contracting left ventricular muscle; adjacent intracavitary blood movement is sluggish compared to normal areas.
+These anterior infarcts have large areas of poorly contracting LV muscle; adjacent intracavitary blood movement is sluggish compared to normal areas.
 This relative stasis of blood is thought to increase the risk of thrombus formation.
 An LV aneurysm and a mural thrombus have been identified in autopsy or surgery in more than 50 percent of these patients.
 Two factors contribute to clot formation in this setting: stasis of flow in the aneurysm cavity and contact of blood with the fibrous tissue in the aneurysm rather than normal endocardium.
 (See "Left ventricular aneurysm and pseudoaneurysm following acute myocardial infarction", section on 'Systemic embolization'.)